About Experiments

 Currently, the evaluation runs on all the files in your workspace but we're working on making it possible to choose a subset of files for an experiment.

 - The evaluation dataset contains the annotated data used to estimate your model skills.
 You can choose one dataset per evaluation run.
+You can use the Labeling Projects to prepare evaluated datasets for document search.

-- An experiment is the part where you check how your pipeline is performing.
+See also Evaluation Datasets. - An experiment is the part where you check how your pipeline is performing.
 When an experiment finishes, you can review its details on the Experiment Details page, where you can check:

 - The experiment status.
 If the experiment failed, check the Debug section to see what went wrong.